 Policy T-25.
-Implement the forthcoming Pedestrian Plan to make walking safe and comfortable throughout the city, and to increase pedestrian mode share.
+Implement the forthcoming Pedestrian Plan to make walking safe and comfortable throughout the city, increase pedestrian mode sharefor short trips, and increase physical activity in people's daily routines.
 Until the Pedestrian Plan is adopted, focus pedestrian infrastructure improvements in areas with acute pedestrian safety hazards, with existing or anticipated high pedestrian activity, and/or in racially concentrated areas of poverty.

 Policy T-26.
-Provide sidewalks throughout the city, generally on both sides of the street, except potentially in portions of Highwood as directed via other officially-adopted City plans (See Figure T-1).
+Provide sidewalks throughout the city, generally on both sides of the street. except potentially in portions of Highwood as directed via other officially-adopted City plans (See Figure T-1).

 Policy T-27.
-Improve public transit mode share and support quality public transit in all parts of the city through strategic establishment of transit-supportive land use intensity and design, working with transit providers to improve their service offerings, and supporting transit facilities (See Maps T-5 and T-6).
+Improve public transit mode share and support quality public transit in all parts of the city through strategic establishment of transit-supportive land use intensity and design, working with transit providers to improve their service offerings and supporting transit facilities (See Maps T-5 and T-6).